mojontwins/Superstripped/README.md

 * [X] Air hud wrong place (too low, overwriting hearts).
 * [X] Armor hud reversed icons.
 * [X] Recipe book breaks on one of the recipes involving cloth? with an out of bounds meta/damage when trying to find tint color?
-	[ ] Crarfting recipe for painting shows whool as "black whool"  and needs meta = -1, this is the cause!
+	[X] Crarfting recipe for painting shows whool as "black whool"  and needs meta = -1, this is the cause!
 I think I introduced this meaning "any meta" for crafting?
 Check and fix at recipe book.

+### More bugs and how I solved them

+* [X] In SMP, gamemode X doesn't update the client.
+	[X] But now it updates it wierdly.
+Gamemode 1 -> gamemode 0 leaves the client in an odd state, where stuff you break is not really broken on the server.
+I think this has to be with the lack of real support.
+It's time to check more recent versions i.e. 1.3.2 or 1.5.2 for clues. i.e. Packet30Bed with status 3 (change gamemode) does nothing in NetServerHandler in 1.2.5, so...

+	* Right so, the packet is now called Packet70GameEvent (more apt), and there's a call to playerController.setGameType(EnumGameType.getById(gamemode)); which I will ahve to backport.

+	Aw this is going to be harder than expected due to the fact that 1.3.2 uses an interna server and this is handled differently.
+There's just 1 PlayeControllerMP rather than three different classes.

+	Oh!
+But I have a setCreative in PlayerControllerMP..
+WHEW..

 ### Morning fog design